Izabela88/cupandcake/README.md

 - Basket icon

+  - Located in the upper right corner of the website.
   - The basket icon displays the current amount of products in the shopping basket.
   - When products are added or subtracted, the displayed number is updated.
   - After pressing, the shopping basket is open.